givelotus/lotus-bot/README.md

 ## Runtime Notes

-Notes for using the bot in it's specific social network or social area.

-### Default Commands for [Twitter, Telegram, & Discord]
+### Default Platform Commands

-Commands required for all bots.
-These commands are for the user-space.
-These commands are not administrative in nature.
+These commands are for the user-space; they are not administrative in nature.

 ```
 balance ..........
-Get the XPI Balance of the current user.
+Check your Lotus balance
 deposit ..........
-Start deposit with QR or lotus_ address.
+Deposit Lotus to your account
 withdraw .........
-Start withdraw to external wallet.
+Withdraw Lotus to your wallet address
+link    ..........
+Connect platform accounts to share a wallet balance
 give    ..........
-Give XPI to mentioned user.
+Give Lotus to another user
-link    ..........
-Link accounts across platforms on the same bot.
 ```

-## Runtime Notes

 ### On-Chain Giving